 JCPenney said its comparable store sales for the combined nine-week period ending Dec.
 30 increased 3.4 percent over the same period last year.
 Its gains during the season were led by its home, beauty and fine-jewelry divisions along with an improvement in its previously soft apparel business — led by women’s and kids.

 Macy’s said its comparable sales on an owned basis increased 1 percent in the months of November and December, and 1.1 percent on an owned plus licensed basis.
-Nevertheless, the company said it would close another 11 outposts in early 2018 — it previously announced plans to close more than 100 stores between 2016 and 2017 — in an attempt to improve efficiencies and allocate resources to support its digital-heavy growth strategy.
+Nevertheless, the company said it would close another 11 outposts in early 2018 — as part of a previously announced plan to close more than 100 stores — in an attempt to improve efficiencies and allocate resources to support its digital-heavy growth strategy.
 The firm expects to see around $300 million in annual expense savings from the store closures, staff reductions and streamlining of non-store functions.
 Including the stores announced today, Macy’s has closed 124 stores since 2015.

 Both Macy’s and JCPenney — which had increasingly faced criticism as retail’s challenges seemed to disproportionately impact department stores — cited digital strength and a better omnichannel cohesion as growth drivers during the holiday season.